 Proposed Language:

 Course grades are defined as in section 3.8.1 with the following exceptions: no grade lower than C- may be counted toward a graduate degree and grades are not reported for dissertation registration.
-A Pass/Fail grading system may be designated by the department at the time a course is created or rostered.
+A Pass/Fail grading system may be designated by the department at the time a course is added to or modified in the course catalog.
 In such cases the Pass/Fail grading system will apply to all students enrolled in the course.
 Students may not independently elect to take a course as Pass/Fail.
 A grade of P may be credited towards a graduate degree within the limitations of program requirements.
 Pass/Fail courses are not included in the graduate GPA calculation.
 No student who receives more than four grades below a B- in courses numbered 200 or higher, with the exception of Pass/Fail courses, is allowed to continue registration as a graduate student.
 Individual degree programs may impose higher standards.